Updated: May 22

 He told me "Nandor go try, just watch those cables!"

-Well, next day I messaged Steve and a week later we were already walking on Likelike Highway towards the tunnel to find the starting point of our hike to Nukohe Ridge.
+Well, the next day I messaged Steve and a week later we were already walking on Likelike Highway towards the tunnel to find the starting point of our hike to Nukohe Ridge.

 Jumping into the bushes we encountered a terrible uluhe land, but soon we arrived at this beautiful paperbark forest.
 Walking got much easier, the views were pretty unique and the ridge was pretty defined.